-Night waking used to be the bane of my existence, I broke EVERY rule in the book.
+Night wakings used to be the bane of my existence, I broke EVERY rule in the book.
 I did what many do when their babies wake 3-5 times per night (after 4 months old) we feed them.
-I’m not saying this is bad, if it works for you, run with it.
+I’m not saying this is bad.
+If it works for you, run with it.
 If you’re like me and can no longer function the next day and you need help…read on.
 Let’s tackle multiple night wakings.

 Steps to Minimize Night Wakings